awsdocs/amazon-emr-release-guide/doc_source/emr-3x-customizeappconfig.md

 # Customizing Cluster and Application Configuration With Earlier AMI Versions of Amazon EMR<a name="emr-3x-customizeappconfig"></a>

 Amazon EMR release version 4\.0\.0 introduced a simplified method of configuring applications using configuration classifications\.
-For more information, see [Configuring Applications](emr-configure-apps.md)\.
+For more information, see [Configure Applications](emr-configure-apps.md)\.
 When using an AMI version, you configure applications using bootstrap actions along with arguments that you pass\.
 For example, the `configure-hadoop` and `configure-daemons` bootstrap actions set Hadoop and YARN–specific environment properties like `--namenode-heap-size`\.
 In more recent versions, these are configured using the `hadoop-env` and `yarn-env` configuration classifications\.
 For bootstrap actions that perform common configurations, see the [emr\-bootstrap\-actions repository on Github](https://github.com/awslabs/emr-bootstrap-actions)\.

 The following tables map bootstrap actions to configuration classifications in more recent Amazon EMR release versions\.